asizikov/asizikov.github.io/content/blog/2015-07-05-sharing-resharper-settings.md

 ![Manage Options](/images/resharper-settings-plugin/manage-options.png)

-Click Import/Export settings
+Click Import/Export settings.

 ![Export Settings](/images/resharper-settings-plugin/export-settings-and-templates.png)

-In the Export To File dialog window select Code Style and Live templates tree nodes.
+In the Export To File dialog window, select Code Style and Live templates tree nodes.
 Then choose the directory and file name for your DotSettings file.

 ## Creating NuGet package

-Once the settings file is exported to the Settings folder we might want to create a NuGet package.
+Once the settings file is exported to the Settings folder, we might want to create a NuGet package.
 The .nuspec file for ReSharper 8.2 looks like the following:

 {{< highlight xml >}}